ContentGraz/OER/brand-driven-content-strategy-1.md

 ## Recommended Reading

 In her first book[^bloomstein_cs_at_work], Margot Bloomstein described how she practices brand oriented content strategy based on many examples.
 She has also presented her concept in many presentations (e.g. [Brand-driven Content Strategy: Developing a Message Architecture](https://de.slideshare.net/mbloomstein/branddriven-content-strategy-developing-a-message-architecture-workshop-at-confab-intensive-2016 "Brand-driven Content Strategy: Developing a Message Architecture work…")[^bloomstein_slideshow]) and videos (e.g. [Promoting Your Brand](https://vimeo.com/108578843 "Margot Bloomstein | Promoting Your Brand / Day 2 on Vimeo")[^bloomstein_video]).
-In the meantime, she has further developed her concept and published the book [Trustworthy: how the smartest brands beat cynicism and bridge the trust gap](https://pagetwo.com/book/trustworthy/ "Trustworthy - Page Two").
+In the meantime, she has further developed her concept and published the book [Trustworthy: how the smartest brands beat cynicism and bridge the trust gap](https://pagetwo.com/book/trustworthy/ "Trustworthy - Page Two")[^bloomstein_trustworthy].

 COS students have written about Margot's teaching in blogposts and portfolios.
 One of them: [Brand-driven Content Strategy](https://antonia.cc/brand-driven-content-strategy/ "Brand-driven Content Strategy - Antonia Knall")[^knall].